-In the Asheville area and parts of how much to buy viagra in pounds Western NC the Autism Society of North Carolina provides services through the following MCOs: Smoky Mountain Center and Western Highlands Network.
-ASNC provides Medicaid CAP/Innovations, state-funded (formerly known as IPRS), and Vocational Rehabilitation services.
+In the Asheville area and parts of how much to buy viagra in pounds Western NC the Autism Society of North Carolina provides services through the following MCOs: Smoky Mountain Center.
+ASNC provides Medicaid CAP/Innovations, and state-funded (formerly known as IPRS) services.
 In addition, we accept private pay.

 Direct Care Services

 ASNC is an accredited service provider of residential, recreational, vocational, and community-based services.
 Direct care services provide children and adults with autism the skills to increase self-sufficiency and participate in the community in a meaningful way.
 For more about the specific offerings, please click here.

 Our respite program offers families a break from the demands of caring for an individual with autism and peace of mind that their loved one is being cared for well by experienced professionals.
 Low-income families are encouraged to apply for financial assistance, which is awarded on a sliding scale based on need.

 This small business provides meaningful work and fosters skills in art and creativity for adults on the autism spectrum.
 Participants are employed in the manufacturing and sales of canvas bags, mouse pads, prints, cards, and teaching kits.
 Other employment opportunities in the community include working with Oowee Products to produce leather sleeves and other promotional products.

 Supported Living Homes

 We operate two supported living homes in the Asheville area that house adults with autism who receive direct services and daily support.

 Sara Handlan Crisis Fund